jpdigitalman/ESP32-Networked_Fingerprint-Scanner-C-_Server/README.md

 2. **Initial Setup**:
    - Power on the scanner for the first time.
 It will start in ACCESS POINT mode, displaying "Network setup attempt" on the OLED.
+   Connect to the scanner's Wi-Fi using your PC.
+The Wi-Fi network details are as follows:
+   SSID: C-Ray Foundation
+   Password: password
+   IP Address: 192.168.4.1
-   - Connect to the scanner's Wi-Fi using your PC and access the web interface to set up the Wi-Fi SSID and password for your router.
+   Access the web interface to set up the Wi-Fi SSID and password for your router.
-   - Save the new network configuration.
+   Save the new network configuration.

 3. **Connect to Wi-Fi**: Wait for the ESP32 fingerprint scanner to restart, automatically connecting to your Wi-Fi network.
 The OLED will display the scanner's new IP address upon successful connection.